pathull/thesis-project-eventPlanner/README.md

 # Event Planner App

-Event Planner App is a platform where you can create events that you can manage and organize so your event is successful.
-Also you can manage the events where you were invited to participate.
-To make a better communication experience among the members of an event, there is a chat that was built to share important information and have fun.
+Event Planner App is a platform where you can create, manage, track, and update events seamlessly.
+Invite friends, colleagues, or family to event pages where you can chat about and organize the event resources in one place.
+No more spreadsheets and unorganized group chats.

 ## Screenshots